peteasa/parallella-yoctobuild/README.md

 # parallella-yoctobuild elink-redesign

-The aim of this project is to create an hdmi version of the elink-redesign project with 2015.1 SDK
+The aim of this project is to create an hdmi version for the parallella board using an fpga built from the oh project with 2015.1 SDK

 A Simple build environment for [Parallella](http://www.parallella.org/) using [Yocto](http://www.yoctoproject.org/)